This man has the right to do what he’s doing. But are you really going to pay him to do it? If not, I suggest you–like me–are also intolerant of hate.

 - I have the right to free speech.

 Though this message will primarily be seen by many friends, and to whom I apologize for using such an evil image, it is aimed at the people who have posted on my comments and those of friends that we are the real haters and need to, basically, SHUT UP [sic] because Chick-Fil-A has a right to free speech.
+The irony is ignored because it’s suit their purposes to ignore it.

 I suggest that until these signs are in your face, and these fellow Americans are using their free speech to picket the funeral of someone you love, and urge your neighbors to persecute you by firing you, taxing you or taking away your health insurance, you don’t really have standing to accuse me of intolerance.
 If any of these things happened to you or your friend or your child, what would you call it?